stuyvesant-cs/0_intro_map/README.md

 To realign the Stuyvesant Intro CS curriculum with its intended goals.
 (DW: there's much more to this, just a stub to get going).

 ### Organization
 - [Overview](overview.md): Sequential list of the main units, along with the core concepts for each unit.
 - [Units](units/): Folder containing:
   - Main organization document for each unit.
-  - Subfolders for each unit for furtehr unit specific resources (assignments, labs, lessons, etc).
+  - Subfolders for each unit for further unit specific resources (assignments, labs, lessons, etc).

 ### Plan of Attack
 1. Complete the overview.